 All the contributed modules, themes, profiles and libraries got into their /contrib directories in the Drupal root and our custom code for the project also has their own subdirectories in there.

-What goes into
+What goes into version control

 From the structure above, what's specific to a customer project is pretty clear: